-What is a break in Service?
+What Is a Break in Service?

-Any fiscal year during which you did not work at least 450 hours in covered employment is considered a one-year break in service.
+Any fiscal year in which you did not work at least 450 hours in covered employment is considered a one-year break in service.

 Effective January 1, 1987, in order to avoid a break in service, if you are absent due to a "parenthood event" your absence will count as Hours of Service (up to a maximum of 450 Hours), provided you prove to the satisfaction of the Trustees the reason and duration of your absence."
-A "parenthood event" must be one of the following events: the Employee's adoption of a child, the birth of the Employee's child, the need to care for the Employee's child immediately after birth or adoption or the Employee's pregnancy.
+A "parenthood event" must be one of the following events: The Employee's adoption of a child, the birth of the Employee's child, the need to care for the Employee's child immediately after birth or adoption or the Employee's pregnancy.
 Hours credited for this purpose do not count towards accrual or vesting service or pension credit.
 Hours lost due to a leave of absence under the Family Medical Leave Act will not count as a Break in Service for purposes of determining eligibility and vesting.

-What happens if I have a Break in Service?
+What Happens If I Have a Break in Service?